stellaservice/kubert/README.md

   s3_config_path: s3://my-bucket/environments     # Ditto, with or w/o trailing slash, less likely as could be checked in but supporting for symmetry
 ```

-The project name is used by ky and assumes a metadata namespace for your app deployments in the format of `{{project_name}}-{{deployment_name}}`, so as long as your deployments obey this pattern it should be usable for you without ky.
+project_name is used by ky and assumes a metadata namespace for your app deployments in the format of `{{project_name}}-{{deployment_name}}`, so as long as your deployments obey this pattern it should be usable for you without ky.

+environments defines valid environments with overrideable configuration located in the same directory as ky config with names like `stg.yml`

+secret_path and config_path will likely NOT be defined in your global ky configuration as above but in environment specific files... ky assumes one such file per environment listed in the environments config, and merges any keys defined in those files (under a configuration key) as overrides of the global ky config, but perhaps in this example dev and stg share configmap and secret so only prd needs to override these

 contexts is used to create convenience functions for switching between different clusters defined in the same kubeconfig file, i.e. `kubert staging` with above config will switch/ensure your config is using staging.example.com

 excluded_deployments says not to deploy the following deployments defined in your Procfile during a normal deployment, and not to rollback during a rollback.